DrDeathBubbles/Facebook_video/readme.md

     * Change video processing so that sting is functionalised
     * Change main so that buckets are setup correctly
 4. Change main.py so that variables are all defined in the __main__ and not set in the functions themselves
-5. Strip out facebook functions which are no longer necessary
-6. Introduce youtube upload function

 7. Add control to add playlists
 8. Add section which determines the number of cpus available and uses all but two
-9. Make a main function for main.py

 10. Update readme with deployment and use of the code
 11. Make proper exclusion list which reads from google sheet and processes these every cycle
 12. Fix people processing